Goldilocks Isolation: High Performance VMs with Edera: Introduction

-We test the usability and flexibility of Edera by applying the design to two use cases.
-First, we develop a container runtime compatible with the Kubernetes specification.
-Kubernetes is a popular container orchestration platform for managing virtualized applications, and can be used to test Edera on large workloads.
-Further, Kubernetes compatibility provides interoperability with the full range of tools built by the Kubernetes community for scalability, monitoring, and more.
+We test Edera's usability and flexibility by implementing it along with a container runtime compatible with the Kubernetes specification.
+Kubernetes compatibility provides interoperability with the full range of compatible tools for scalability, monitoring, and more.
 This implementation demonstrates that Edera provides the same ease-of-use as systems with OS virtualization and can be used as a drop-in replacement for popular container runtimes.

-Second, we use Edera for driver isolation, moving device drivers out of the hypervisor and into isolated zones.
-In particular, we develop an isolated Graphics Processing Unit (GPU) driver zone using Edera.
-The use of cloud GPUs is gaining popularity for the training and running of AI applications.
-However, bugs in GPU drivers remain common~\cite{gpu-security:paper, gpu-keylogger, gpu-malware} and can be hard to detect~\cite{gpu-security:paper, gpu-keylogger} leading to memory corruption in the host kernel and container escapes~\cite{CVE-2024-0132}.
-To reduce the risk of a GPU vulnerability impacting the kernel, we use an Edera zone to isolate GPU drivers from the hypervisor, without requiring changes to GPU drivers or hardware.
-This isolation prevents any misuse of the GPU from impacting the host kernel.
-This implementation demonstrates how Edera can be used to isolate device drivers in addition to applications.
-The same driver isolation model can be applied to drivers for networking, storage, or peripherals.

-In summary, our contributions are: \begin{itemize} \item We present Edera, an optimized type-1 microkernel hypervisor with strong isolation between applications. \item We compare Edera to other virtualization systems in terms of isolation and performance, and find that it has 10.2\% slower CPU speed, an average of 8.3\% slower memory, and 648 milliseconds of additional startup time compared to using Docker with runc, while providing strong isolation.
-When compared to systems with strong isolation, Edera outperforms gVisor by all performance metrics and has comparable performance to Kata Containers on a system with virtualization extensions. \item We implement a drop-in Kubernetes container runtime replacement that gives users the ease-of-use of modern OS virtualization systems.
-We further present the first system that allows for isolated AI applications on a shared GPU. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item We present Edera, an optimized VMM built for containers. \item We assess the isolation and performance of Edera, and find that it has 2.14\% slower CPU speed, faster memory performance, and 740 milliseconds of additional startup time compared to using Docker, while providing strong isolation.
+Compared to systems with strong isolation, Edera outperforms gVisor in and has comparable performance to Kata Containers and Firecracker with Edera performing better on CPU and memory operations and worse on system calls. \item We implement a drop-in Kubernetes container runtime replacement that gives users the ease-of-use of modern OS virtualization systems. \end{itemize}